GBonnaire/jspreadsheet-plugins-and-editors/plugins/conditional_style/README.md

 ### Features

-- Add items cut, copy, paste on default toolbar
+- Add feature conditional style on JExcel like Excel
-- Add item paste on default context menu when it is not present
-- Upgrade copy/paste of JExcel when clipboard access is denied
-- Override copy methods of JExcel
-- Work on Mobile

 ## What is JExcel ?